Table of Contents

 Wiring of the B-Board and RT Box

-The PWM outputs of the B-Board PRO are wired to the RT Box digital inputs as shown in Fig. 10.
+- The PWM outputs of the B-Board PRO are wired to the RT Box digital inputs.
 An exploded DB-37 cable can be used to wire them together as shown in Fig. 3.

 The step-by-step procedure to compile and load the plant model on the RT Box is as follows:

-- If not already, code generation must be enabled for subsystem containing the plant side.
-Right-click on the plant subsystem and selected subsystem–> execution.
-Then check “enable code generation”, as shown in Fig. 9.
+- If not already, code generation must be enabled for the subsystem containing the plant side.
+Right-click on the plant subsystem and select subsystem–> execution.
+Then check “enable code generation”, as shown in Fig. 8.

 - In the PLECS environment, go to Coder→ Coder options.
 Select “plant” in the left area (under the model file name).